ngtrhieu/react-boiterplate/README.md

 ## Credits

-Heavily inspired (with some scripts blantantly copied) from [Max Stoiber](https://twitter.com/mxstbr)'s [React Boiterplate](https://github.com/react-boilerplate/react-boilerplate/blob/master/package.json).
+Heavily inspired (with some scripts blantantly copied) from [Max Stoiber](https://twitter.com/mxstbr)'s [React boilerplate](https://github.com/react-boilerplate/react-boilerplate/blob/master/package.json).

 ## Motivation

-This is a simple React project boiterplate meant for beginner users who have at least gone through a few React tutorials and want to experience writing React codes.
+This is a simple React project boilerplate meant for beginner users who have at least gone through a few React tutorials and want to experience writing React codes.

 Therefore, my goal is to provide a vscode/prettier/eslint pre-configured environment so that learners can consult with intellisense, eslint and prettier on their journey to conquer React.

-If you are looking for a production-grade boiterplate, check out [Max Stoiber](https://twitter.com/mxstbr)'s [React Boiterplate](https://github.com/react-boilerplate/react-boilerplate/blob/master/package.json) instead
+If you are looking for a production-grade boilerplate, check out [Max Stoiber](https://twitter.com/mxstbr)'s [React boilerplate](https://github.com/react-boilerplate/react-boilerplate/blob/master/package.json) instead

 ## Development environment